 Chairman, Managing Partner

-Mr. Forstmann serves as the Chairman of Investment Committee and Managing Partner of Forstmann & Co.
-Inc. He provides leadership, strategy and guidance for the firms overall decisions.
-Previously, Mr. Forstmann founded Forstmann-Leff & Associates in 1967 and served as investment advisor to pension funds that became second original hedge funds in the US.
+Mr. Forstmann founded Forstmann-Leff & Associates in 1967 and served as investment advisor to pension funds that became the second original hedge fund in the US.
 By 1985, the firm managed over $5 billion assets under management.

 Notable assets under managements were: Intel, Pfizer, Standard Oil of Indiana, The Pension Guarantee Corp, The Ford Family, Northrop, Honeywell, Lockheed, Northwest Airlines, Knight Ridder, Delta Airlines, Texas Instruments, Raychem, Studebaker, Chrysler, Commercial Credit, MCA Universal, the City of New York, the State of Minnesota, the State of Maine, Holy Cross University, and the Archdiocese of New York.

 Forstmann-Leff & Associates achieved an average compounded yearly gain of 22 percent on the investment partnerships.
 Forstmann-Leff & Associates outperformed all of other firms monitored by Investment Manager Profiles in the Balanced Account category."
 Forstmann-Leff & Associates was one of the nation's most prosperous investment firms, with a consistent, long term performance record that is still unmatched by other financial firms.